-Please check the Units of study for details of the unit prerequisites, corequisites and other requirements.
+Please check the School of Economics units of study table (Faculty of Arts and Social Sciences)for details of unit prerequisites, corequisites and other requirements.

 Junior elective units of study

-The following junior Economics units of study can be completed as electives within many Business School programs (Note: These units are not prerequisites for an Economics major).
+The following junior Economics units of study can be completed as electives within many Business School programs.

 - ECON1003 Quantitative Methods in Economics